Located in the southern part of Minnesota, Minneapolis is the most populous major city in the Midwestern US state of Minnesota.

 The North River Trail is a 1.2-mile one-way loop.
 As you head north, follow the St. Croix River.
 The trail is moderately difficult – you can expect a few challenging elevations and rough terrains.

 Then, pass through a lower picnic area and floodplain forest.
 Next, you’ll come across two railroad bridges; as you pass through these bridges, head straight to the top of the bluff to catch picturesque views of the river valley.

 Prairie Loop is another hiking trail to take.
 You can roam around the open area of the park and imagine what prairies were like in the past – when European settlers arrived for the first time.

-The incredible views of the Afton Alps Ski area and river valley are really pleasing to the eyes.
+The incredible views of the Afton Alps Ski area and river valley are pleasing to the eyes.
 You can set out on this hiking trail on skis in winter and on foot in the summer season.
 It is a roughly 2 to 3-mile loop.

 South River Trail is among the popular flat trails.
-It’s a 2-mile one-way loop away from the park visitor’s center and offers uninterrupted views of St. Croix River.
+It’s a 2-mile one-way loop from the park visitor’s center and offers uninterrupted views of St. Croix River.
 If you visit during the fall season, you’ll come across countless red maple leaves – a site great to stop by and click memorable photos with family.

 If you’re a seasoned hiker, we recommend taking the Trout Brook Loop – a slightly steep terrain.
 It’s a 5.7-mile loop and takes a lot of effort to head over the bluff top.
 But you are rewarded for your hiking efforts by seeing amazing views as you hike.
 Make sure you wear comfortable hiking shoes!

 Horse riders and bikers should stay on their designed trails.
-Also, be wary of the wildlife as you hike – there are one or two larger critters like bears, moose, and coyotes that might take an exception to you being there if you’re not careful!
+Also, be wary of the wildlife as you hike – there are one or two larger critters like bears, moose, and coyotes that might take exception to you being there if you’re not careful!
 If they do, you can call 911 in emergencies.